 Provide on-site crisis assessment and management of patients during regular work hours, both on-site and over the phone, during other hours.

 Process and bill using an Electronic Medical Records System with 70% productivity.

 Participate in psychiatric supervision agreement with MD to maintain licensing PMHNP-BC standards.

 Other duties as assigned.

 Ability to: operate a motor vehicle; climb stairs; write and communicate in English; enter data on a computer screen; read documents being word-processed, etc.; answer phones and communicate with staff, residents and agency visitors; meet the requirements of the classification and have mobility, vision, hearing and dexterity levels appropriate to the duties to be performed.
 Capable of the following extended activities: standing, sitting, climbing stairs.

-Capable of the following intermittent activities: able to lift 25 pounds or more; bending in the performance of infrequently performed office duties.
+Capable of the following intermittent activities: lifting 25 pounds or more and bending in the performance of infrequently performed office duties.